julianlam/feps/fep/61cf/fep-61cf.md

 OpenWebAuth is the "single sign-on" mechanism used by Hubzilla, (streams) and other related projects.
 It allows a browser-based user to log in to services across the Fediverse using a single identity.
 Once logged in, they can be recognised by other OpenWebAuth-compatible services, without third-party cookies and often without any explicit user interaction.

-This document aims to describe the existing protocol in detail as an aid to implementers, evaluators, and anyone who wants to understand its operation.

-This draft is based on reverse-engineering the existing implementations and is focused on the minimal requirements for basic interoperability in an ActivityPub network.
+This is not a specification, a proposal, or a "best practice" document.
+The aim is to describe the existing protocol in detail as an aid to implementers, evaluators, and anyone who wants to understand its operation.
+It is mostly based on reverse-engineering the existing implementations and focuses on the minimal requirements for basic interoperability.

+In OpenWebAuth, each user is identified by a public/private key pair.
+The protocol relies on there being a mechanism for other nodes on the network to discover a user's public key.
+This document assumes that ActivityPub actor objects will be used for this purpose.
 OpenWebAuth can also work with other protocols such as Zot6 and Nomad but these are not considered here.

 ## Operation of the protocol

+The protocol takes place between two participants:

+ - The _home instance_, which hosts the user's identity, and is equivalent to the Identity Provider (IdP) in SAML and OpenID Connect.

-The protocol takes place between two participants: the _client_, which acts as the user's identity provider, and the _server_, which allows remote users to log in to it using the provided identity.
+ - The _target instance_, which allows remote users to log in to it using the provided identity.
+This is equivalent to the Relying Party (RP) in SAML and OpenID Connect.

 The OpenWebAuth login flow can begin in one of two ways:

-- The user visits the server and sees a login screen.
+- The user visits the target instance and sees a login screen.
 They type their Fediverse ID into a form field and click "Login".

-- The user follows a link to the server.
+- The user follows a link to the target instance.
 This link has a query parameter, `zid=`, which specifies the user's Fediverse ID.

-Either way, the protocol begins with the user's browser making a request to the OpenWebAuth server.
+Either way, the protocol begins with the user's browser making a request to the target instance.

-1. The server constructs a URL of the form
+1. The target instance constructs a URL of the form

    `https://home-instance.example/magic?owa=1&bdest=<destination URL>`